 Established in 1808, Mount St. Mary’s University is a private, Catholic, liberal arts university located in Emmitsburg, Maryland.
 It retains an affiliation with the Roman Catholic Church.
 It is endorsed by The Newman Guide to Choosing a Catholic College and the National Catholic Register.

 The school offers 40 degree programs at the undergraduate and graduate levels, as well as six postgraduate certificate programs.
 It is home to the second-largest Catholic seminary in the country, where future priests can study to become ordained through the Ordination/Master of Divinity program.
+Additionally, this school boasts:

 Mount St. Mary’s University is deeply rooted in its Catholic identity.
 It requires all students to complete the Veritas Program, a core curriculum that ensures each student has a firm understanding of the Catholic intellectual tradition of ethics, liberal arts, and theology.